JohnTerragnoli/ECE281_Lab4/README.md

 So the steps can be summed up as follows:

-1. The value B was loaded into the accumulator.
+1. Recognize what was happening before 50ns.
-2. 7 is the IR code for load an immediate value into the accumulator, this was loaded from the data bus into the IR before the time 50ns because the IRld was "on" at that time.
+2. 7 is the IR code for load an immediate value into the accumulator (LDAI), this was loaded from the data bus into the IR before the time 50ns because the IRld was "on" at that time.
 The acumulator was loaded at 50ns where the number B was on the data bus and then put into the accumulator.
 This could occur because the AccLd was activated.
 3. The data bus then turned to be 3.
-4. The IRld then turned to be active, putting the number 3 into the IR at 55 ns.
+4. The IRld then turned to be active, putting the number 3 from the data bus into the IR at 55 ns.
-5. 3 in the IR means that the bits of the value in the accumulator is to be rotated to the right.
+5. 3 in the IR means that the bits of the value in the accumulator is to be rotated to the right (ROR).
 6. The data bus then changed to be 4 at 56 ns.
 7. The PC load then turned on at 55ns.
 This put the value 4 into the PC, meaning that the program was now executing step four.
 It was simply moving to the next step after the clock cycle.
 8. The rotate right command was then followed at 75ns.